Lawrenauh/Hands_on_Machine_Learning/README.md

 # Hands_on_Machine_Learning
-Notes for learning handson_ml2 of Ageron: https://github.com/ageron/handson-ml2
+This is just some notes for learning handson_ml2 of Ageron: https://github.com/ageron/handson-ml2

 The Original Book: